SmileiPIC/Smilei/doc/Sphinx/azimuthal_modes_decomposition.rst

-With laser pulses of durations of 30 fs and waist size 40 microns, a speed-up of 1200 has been observed between an envelope simulation in cylindrical geometry and a 3D simulation of a laser wakefield acceleration case [Massimo2020]_.
+With laser pulses of durations of 30 fs and waist size 40 microns, a speed-up of 1200 has been observed between an envelope simulation in cylindrical geometry and a 3D envelope simulation of a laser wakefield acceleration case [Massimo2020]_.